soniaisiganporia/awesome-cassandra/README.md

 - [Running Cassandra on DC/OS (Mesos)](http://thelastpickle.com/blog/2016/05/07/dcos.html) -  This blog will show how to setup DC/OS in the Amazon cloud, how to install Apache Cassandra on a DC/OS cluster, and finally new ways to interact with and Apache Cassandra after it is installed.
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)
 - [CloudFormation Cassandra AWS](https://github.com/LoyaltyOne/cassandra-aws)- A cassandra cluster for development using Cloud Formation
+- [tlp-cluster, a tool for launching Cassandra clusters in AWS](https://github.com/thelastpickle/tlp-cluster) - A provisioning tool for Apache Cassandra designed for developers looking to both benchmark and test the correctness of Apache Cassandra.
+It assists with builds and starting instances on AWS.

 ### Integrating with Cassandra